Florida State Road 116

 State Road 116 (SR 116) is a 9.026 mi state highway in the northeastern part of the U.S. state of Florida.
 It travels nearly due west-east entirely within the city limits of Jacksonville, in Duval County.
-At its west terminus, SR 116 is signed as Merrill Road beginning at the intersection with Interstate 295 (I-295; Jacksonville East Beltway) and SR 113 (Southside Connector) near the St. Johns River.
+At its western terminus, SR 116 is signed as Merrill Road beginning at the interchange with Interstate 295 (I-295; Jacksonville East Beltway) and SR 113 (Southside Connector) near the St. Johns River.
 At its eastern terminus, it is signed as Wonderwood Road, ending at the intersection with SR 101 (Mayport Road) just south of Naval Station Mayport.
 Here, the Wonderwood Road designation continues to Hanna Park.

 Since the central purpose of SR 116 was to build a bridge over the Intracoastal Waterway connecting Wonderwood Drive to the rest of Jacksonville, locals often unofficially refer to SR 116 as "Wonderwood Connector" or simply "Wonderwood".
 Officially, the stretch is signed as a number of existing local roads that were utilized as parts of the route of SR 116.
 These sections are known as Merrill Road, Ft.
 Caroline Road, McCormick Road, Mt.
 Pleasant Road, and Wonderwood Drive.